 Even in the most static outdoor scenery, there is something flowing; time.

 To achieve this shot, I took photos following the day to night cycle.
 Once you have your shots, merge your photos together to express the flowing of time.

-I think this kind of photography gives better results with large, busy cityscapes.
+This kind of photography gives better results with large, busy cityscapes.
 Below are a couple of “golden-to-blue” shots I took in Brussels (Belgium).

 Here is what you’ll need to create a photo with motion:

-A sturdy tripod is ideal for long exposures.
+- A sturdy tripod is ideal for long exposures.
 Panning is more suited to a monopod.

-A lens (I recommend a telephoto lens for panning).
+- A lens (I recommend a telephoto lens for panning).

 Technicalities of Long Exposure Photography

-The Firecrest is the darkest filter commercially available and will cut your exposure by 16-stops.
-Stacking multiple filters will also achieve this and can offer you increased flexibility.
+The Firecrest is the darkest filter available.
+It will cut your exposure by 16-stops.
+Stacking several filters will also achieve this and can offer you increased flexibility.
 An ND set of 3, 6 and 10-stop filters would be ideal.

-Note: When you reduce your exposure by 1 stop, you are cutting in half the amount of light hitting the sensor.
-A 10-stops filter will reduce your shutter speed by a factor of 1000.
+Note: When you reduce your exposure 1 stop, you are halving the amount of light hitting the sensor.
+A 10-stop filter will reduce your shutter speed by a factor of 1000.

 This will increase your shutter speed from 1/1000 of a second to 10 seconds.
-A 16-stops filter will further reduce your original 1/1000s shutter speed to 10 minutes and 55 seconds.
+A 16-stops filter will further reduce your original 1/1000s shutter speed.
+It will go down to 10 minutes and 55 seconds.

-In my experience, the downside of using plate filters is that they are more prone to light leakage as the plate filter is not directly in contact with the lens due to the presence of the filter holder.
+In my experience, the downside of using plate filters is that they are more prone to light leakage.
+The plate filter is not in contact with the lens due to the presence of the filter holder.

-I took the photo below with a plate 10-stops ND filter and the image is ruined by light leakage visible in the form of the magenta halo at the center of the frame coupled with a general loss in contrast and sharpness.
+I took the photo below with a plate 10-stops ND filter.
+Light leakage will appear in the form of the magenta halo at the center of the frame.

-If you have an optical viewfinder, it is best to cover it with gaffer tape to prevent light leakage inside the camera body.
+If you have an optical viewfinder, it is best to cover it with gaffer tape.
+This will prevent light leakage inside the camera body.

 Image Averaging to Mimic In-Camera Long Exposures

-The resulting image will benefit from having a very low digital noise and the moving subject will be blurred as if you took a long exposure.
+The resulting image will have very low digital noise.
+And the moving subject will be blurry as if you took a long exposure.